-About the John Marshall Everglades Internship Program
+John Marshall Everglades Internship Program

 Meet with Scientists, Policymakers, and Stakeholders of the Everglades Restoration Project

-• basics of Everglades ecology;
+• learn the basics of Everglades ecology;

-• fundamentals of Everglades restoration;
+• get introduced to the fundamentals of Everglades restoration;

-Sixty-four interns have graduated since 2002 working in environmental law, education, engineering and science.
+Sixty-eight interns have graduated since 2002 working in environmental law, education, engineering and science.

 Visit Restoration and Water Management Projects and Everglades Habitats

 Shadowing and Projects: Science and Engineering, Policy and Advocacy, Education, or Digital Communications

 Interns spend four-weeks shadowing and completing projects with an Everglades Foundation staff member in one of the following categories: Science and Engineering, Policy and Advocacy, Education, or Digital Communications.
 Their projects contribute to the mission of the Everglades Foundation – protecting and restoring America’s Everglades.

 Who Should Apply: